What Exactly Is International Women's Day, Anyway?

 According to UN Women, International Women’s Day originated in the dawn of the 20th century thanks to diverse labor movements across North America and Europe.

-The origins of this day were inherently political: The organizers were members of the Socialist Party of America, and the concerns driving their protests were mainly women’s rights and suffrage.
+The origins of this day were inherently political: The organisers were members of the Socialist Party of America, and the concerns driving their protests were mainly women’s rights and suffrage.

 A second International Conference of Working Women was held in Copenhagen, Denmark, in 1910.
 During the meeting, a woman named Clara Zetkin, who led the Women's Office for the Social Democratic Party in Germany, proposed that countries celebrate an International Woman's Day.
 The idea was that every year, in every nation, a woman's day should be celebrated as a way to apply political pressure for expanded women's rights.
 The conference, which hosted more than 100 women hailing from 17 different countries, approved the suggestion unanimously.